 Let’s talk about being vegan.
-As we transition further into 2021 and out of Veganuary (did you take on the challenge!?), we want to continue the conversation about the large-scale climate impact veganism has—and leave you with a few reminders and game-changing products to turn to!
+We want to continue the conversation about the large-scale climate impact veganism has—and leave you with a few reminders and game-changing products to turn to!
 For us at EarthHero, we aim to provide access to a multitude of vegan products and to advocate for brands that are progressive in their industry.
 (Read on about our brands and why we think they’re the best!).

 The Dairy and Meat Industries: What’s The Impact?

 There has been a huge uptick in individuals and companies transitioning to vegan consumption, and a ton of reasons behind it, such as health, climate, or financial reasons.
 Climate change is a global crisis, and working toward combating it begins with awareness.
 This time around, we will be focusing on the dairy and meat industries.

 Global emissions from livestock supply chains